Skip to main content

 The special support was intended for the following lines of research:

-• Study of the various factors that contributed to both inhumane practices and individual and collective acts of self-denial and solidarity (political, ideological, social, cultural, religious, economic, etc.) in the context of the Holocaust.
+• Study of the various factors that contributed to both inhumane practices and individual and collective acts of self-sacrifice and solidarity (political, ideological, social, cultural, religious, economic, etc.) in the context of the Holocaust.

-• Provision of educational resources, in physical or digital format, including the creation and production of artistic content that highlights the importance of knowledge and memory about the Holocaust in the field of education, particularly in education for citizenship.
+• Provision of educational resources, in physical or digital format, including the creation and production of artistic content that highlights the importance of knowledge and memory of the Holocaust in the field of education, particularly in education for citizenship.

-• Collaborative research that promotes best practices in knowledge exchange, public engagement, and the impact of research on this topic.
+• Collaborative research that promotes best practices in knowledge exchange, public engagement and the impact of research on this topic.

-Higher education institutions and their institutes, state laboratories and other public research institutions, non-profit scientific societies or scientific associations, public or private non-profit institutions, which may apply individually or in partnership.
+Higher education institutions and their institutes, state laboratories and other public research institutions, scientific societies or non-profit scientific associations, public or private non-profit institutions, which may apply individually or in partnership.

 Results